hossainsmshakib/AI-Powered-WebPage-Sumarizer/README.md

 # AI-Powered-WebPage-Summarizer

 ## 🚀 Overview
-AI-Powered-WebPage-Summarizer is a web application that utilizes AI to extract and summarize the key points of any webpage.
+AI-Powered-WebPage-Summarizer is an application that utilizes AI to extract and summarize the key points of any webpage.
 Just input a URL, and the app will provide a concise summary using OpenAI's GPT-4o Mini model.

 ## ✨ Features
 - 🔍 **Extracts Content**: Fetches and processes webpage content.